Announcing the Opening of our 2022 National High School Essay Contest

 - The Americans Against Gun Violence Board of Directors will establish a panel of members to judge essays based on accuracy, originality, clarity, cohesiveness, and overall impact.

-- Essay readers will be blinded to all student identifying information.
+- Essay judges will be blinded to all student identifying information.

 - At the time that students are notified that they’ve been chosen as contest winners, they’ll also be sent a signature form that includes the following elements:

-- A statement that the essay submitted by the student is his or her original work
+- A statement that the essay submitted is the student’s own original work

-- A statement by a school official confirming that the contestant is a high school student in good standing or that the student entered high school on track to graduate in 2020 or later but graduated early
+- A statement by a school official confirming that the contestant is a high school student in good standing or that the student entered high school on track to graduate in 2022 but graduated early

-- In order to receive a monetary award, the 12 contest winners must return the signed signature form within 30 days of being notified that they are contest winners.
+- In order to receive a monetary award, students must return the signed signature forms within 30 days of being notified that they are contest winners.

 Contest Awards (Total $15,000)

-- Upon submission of their completed signature forms, the first place winner will be sent a check for a $3,000 award; second place a $2,500 award; and third place a $2,000 scholarship.
+- Upon submission of their completed signature forms, the first place winner will be sent a check for a $3,000 award; second place a $2,500 award; and third place a $2,000 award.